 Rheumatoid Arthritis: A 2001 study in Archives of Physical Medicine and Rehabilitation showed after one week of therapy, 68 percent of the individuals noted relief, as compared with 27 percent who did not receive therapy.
 This difference was quite significant.
 2 of the 4 other findings indicating the severity of disease displayed improvement.
 Therefore, indications are that magnet therapy can possibly alleviate pain associated with rheumatoid arthritis, even while inflammation is not changed.

 Post Polio Syndrome: In the 1997 Archives of Physical Medicine and Rehabilitation 1997;78:1200-1203, a study indicated magnets may play a role in pain relief.
 The magnetic therapy was placed on trigger points – tender muscular regions which can refer painful sensations to different locations.
-In the magnetic therapy group, 76 percent noted improved findings, as compared with 19 percent not receiving therapy.
+In the magnet therapy group, 76 percent noted improved findings, as compared with 19 percent not receiving therapy.

 Fibromyalgia: A 1999 study in the Journal of Back and Musculoskeletal Rehabilitation investigated individuals suffering from fibromyalgia who were treated with magnet therapy mattress pads.
 Individuals within every group noted benefits during the 4 month trial.
-The authors found clinically significant and relevant sleep improvement and pain relief using magnetic therapy.
+The authors found clinically significant and relevant sleep improvement and pain relief using magnet therapy.

 Peripheral Neuropathy: In the American Journal of Pain Management 1999;9:8-17 A study of individuals suffering peripheral neuropathy noted reduced symptoms.
 Symptoms like tingling, numbness and burning were significantly affected where the neuropathy was found in conjunction with diabetic conditions.
 The authors of this study also performed research published a 2003 Archives of Physical Medicine and Rehabilitation 2003;84:736-746, indicated that therapy reduced pain from exercising, tingling, burning as well as numbness.

-Healing: In the 1999 Journal of Plastic and Reconstructive Surgery, research studied the effects of magnetic therapy following plastic surgery and how it affected the healing process.
+Healing: In the 1999 Journal of Plastic and Reconstructive Surgery, research studied the effects of magnet therapy following plastic surgery and how it affected the healing process.
 Those treated noted substantial pain relief, reduction of swelling and discoloration on the first through fourth days following surgery.

 Lower Back Pain and Persistent Musculoskeletal Pain: A study in Environmental Medicine 1991;8:24-30 of individuals suffering back or knee pain indicated using magnets was beneficial.
 The benefit was additionally noted in a trial published in Alternative Therapies in Health and Medicine 2002;8:50-55, where individuals suffering persistent knee pain who used magnetic therapy.